 - Address of the Arc de Triomphe: Leopoldstrasse 2, 6020 Innsbruck, Austria

 "Hall in Tirol" is a small town near Innsbruck.
-It is 5 kilometers away, and it has only 13000 inhabitants.
-The name of the city appeared in writings as early as 1232, and its present name has been used since 1256.
+It is 5 kilometres away, and it has only 13000 inhabitants.
+The city's name appeared in writings as early as 1232, and its present name has been used since 1256.

 Perhaps the most interesting fact about the city is that here you can find the world’s first automatic minting machine, which was used as early as the 16th century in Hall.

 The town by the Inn River was one of the most important cities in the Habsburg Empire.
 Plenty of churches and church buildings have been built throughout history, many of which can still be found today.
 The military station built during the Habsburg period was bombed during World War II, but fortunately, the rest of the city remained untouched.

 Burg Hasegg, Hall in Tirol

 The city’s most famous building is the Burg Hasegg, which also houses the Hall Mint Museum.

 - Tuesday to Sunday: 10:00 to 17:00 (closed on Mondays)